 Down at the beach, the smooth breeze gusting well into the gentle range held much promise of a long flight.
 However:

 Nearly all day, a substantial SW breeze had been blowing at this location.
 But a newsletter had to be finalized first, plus other tasks.
 Also, a heavy rain shower had passed through, taking out another chunk of time.
 To cut this long story short, the average breeze strength dropped by several kph soon after putting the kite in the air for the first time.

-Launch was easy in smooth 12kph air.
-It was just a matter of taking thread off the winder while the Paper Diamond departed upwards and outwards at a fairly constant line angle.
+The launch was easy in smooth 12 kph air.
+It was just a matter of taking thread off the winder while the Paper Diamond departed upward and outward at a fairly constant line-angle.

-Sitting on a dune nearby, I kept an eye on the thread extending skywards from my bag on the sand.
-Glancing upwards would bring the very steady flight of the kite into view, from a side-on perspective.
-But then, one such glance caught the kite in a very slow tail-first descent.
-All the way to the sand.
-No helping it, of course, that's against the rules ;-) Oh well, a 5 minute flight could be recorded.
+Sitting on a dune nearby, I kept an eye on the thread extending skyward from my bag on the sand.
+Glancing upward would bring the very steady flight of the kite into view, from a side-on perspective.
+But then, one such glance caught the kite in a very slow tail-first descent—all the way to the sand.
+There was no helping it, of course; that's against the rules ;-) Oh well, at least a 5 minute flight could be recorded.

-After this, there were small variations in the breeze and the Diamond managed 2 more 5-minute flights before succumbing to Light-range wind speeds.
+After this, there were small variations in the breeze and the diamond managed two more 5 minute flights before succumbing to light-range wind speeds.

-15 minutes of total flight time today will have to do!
-I've blogged it, now to log it...
+A total of 15 minutes of flight time today will have to do!
+I've blogged it, now to log it.